semgrep/semgrep-docs/docs/deployment/core-deployment.md

 ![Core deployment steps](/img/core-deployment.png#sm-width-noborder)

-To deploy to **large teams or enterprise users**, you may need to perform additional steps:
+To deploy Semgrep for **large teams or enterprise users**, you may need to perform additional steps:

 - Setting up SSO.
 - Role management.